- Who will be handling my file while applying for admission?

-George Fox does not offer the PsyD program via online, distance learning or other nontraditional options.
-Students complete the program full-time as part of a cohort at our campus in Newberg, Ore.
+George Fox does not offer the PsyD program via online, distance education or other non-traditional options.
+Students complete the program full-time as part of a cohort at our campus in Newberg, Oregon.

 We provide research in a sequence.
 Classwork is completed within the first two years.